AmbiqAI/neuralspot-edge/docs/usage/index.md

 ```

 !!! note
     __neuralspot-edge__ relies heavily on [Keras 3](https://keras.io/).
-Since Kerassupports multiple backend frameworks, you'll need to install one of the following.
+Since Keras supports multiple backend frameworks, you'll need to install one of the following.
 By default, we assume __TensorFlow__ as a number of the data pipelines are built using TensorFlow datasets.

     * [Installing JAX](https://jax.readthedocs.io/en/latest/installation.html)
     * [Installing TensorFlow](https://www.tensorflow.org/install)